 The government-funded online parenting resource, Raising Children Network, advises that while “it helps to be flexible about when your baby sleeps and feeds … many infant health experts believe that it can also help to begin doing things in a similar order each day – feed, play, sleep.”

-Their instructions are that after your baby wakes, offer a feed, change your bub’s nappy, have “play” time, and then put them down for a nap when you notice their tired signs (usually after one to 1.5 hours for a newborn).
+Their instructions are that after your baby wakes, offer a feed, change your bub’s nappy, have “play” time, and then put them down for a nap when you notice their tired signs (usually after 60-90 minutes for a newborn).

 Okay, right, so, a routine?
 Trouble was, this didn’t really seem to be a routine my son had any interest in.